 independence in the Eastern United States.
 However, entire geographic regions have

 not yet shown any practical progress towards RTO formation.
 In its July 12 orders, the Commission found that even in the East and other regions that have made progress in relative terms, the scope of the proposed RTOs has not been large enough, necessitating FERC to ask transmission owners in these regions to combine to form one RTO.
-[CITE TO 7/12 Orders].
 Also, the lack of committed participation by certain entities in regions that have made relative progress threatens to impair the scope or distort the shape of the RTO.

 The existing lack of transmission independence, coupled with the relative leniency of the Commission’s old “hub-and-spoke” methodology for determining absence of market power, may have resulted in allowing market-based rates by some entities that currently possess market power.
 Therefore, where transmission independence has not yet been established and utilities or their affiliates were granted flexible rate authority under an outdated methodology, the Commission can no longer rely on market forces to establish just and reasonable rates.
 The Commission must act to preserve the viability of a market-based regulatory regime.

 Transmission control and market dominance are intertwined, to the point where the Commission cannot rely on competitive forces to set power sales rates without demanding transmission independence in return.
 EPMI believes that transmission owners or their affiliates which voluntarily seek to sell power at market-based rates must demonstrate that they do not have direct or indirect control of transmission, which would otherwise allow them to charge rates that are unjust and unreasonable.
 The policy of promoting RTOs is, to some extent, a matter of Commission discretion.
 The just and reasonable requirement, by contrast, is not discretionary.
 To make sure that rates are in compliance with the Federal Power Act, the Commission should require each transmission owner with market-based rate authority (directly or through an affiliate) to join an RTO, or to otherwise prove that control of transmission does not create undue market power.
+As the Commission and the Staff concluded in Order No. 2000 and the November 1, 2000 Staff Report on U.S. Bulk Power Markets, existing open access transmission tariffs and reciprocity tariffs have not eliminated uncertain transmission access and the need for current and reliable information for market participants.
 It has been over ten years since the Commission began to adopt a policy of promoting transmission access, to help establish competitive regulation as a substitute for the traditional cost-of-service regime.
 During those ten years, however, the only progress has been made in areas where power pools had previously existed for decades (PJM and, to a lesser extent, New England and New York).
 The Commission has naturally concentrated on those regions, because that is where progress is most likely to be achieved.